 This view offers a better look at the neckline pleating detail.

-The dress is made of a soft “breathable jersey knit,” it has an elasticized waist, self belt and cap sleeves.
-It is also comes in other colors.
+The dress is made of a soft “breathable jersey knit,” it has an elasticized waist, self-belt, and cap sleeves.
+It also comes in other colors.

 It is shown as still being in stock in all three colors on the US ASOS website, it is priced at $42.43.
 The cardigan remains unidentified, but I am sure we’ll find the manufacturer soon, and I will update again.

 Kate was also wearing her Pied a Terre wedge espadrilles.

 Even though it isn’t yet officially summer, designers are working on next year’s collections.
 Recently most have shown runway collections or released photos of their Resort 2014 lines.
 We wanted to share a few collections with you, starting with Collette Dinnigan.

 There was a blue and white group I like with several pieces that are “very Kate”.

 There is a lot to like in the collection, with many styles one can envision the Duchess wearing.

 Our other group of Resort 2014 styles is by Erdem.